 After the 30-day period, the inspector will go out and conduct follow-up inspections.
 As noted in Step 2, if your violation has been corrected, your property will be counted as completed.
 If the violation has not been corrected yet, the inspector will make note of this and a 10-day notice to correct the violation will be sent.

-After the notice has been sent, the property owner will have ten days to: 1) correct the violation, 2) request an administrative hearing.
+After the notice has been sent, the property owner will have ten days to: 1) correct the violation, 2) request an administrative meeting.

-If the individual wants to request a hearing, the individual will need to prepare a written request for a hearing and submit it to City staff at City Hall.
-Once City staff receives the written request (email is fine too), an in-person hearing will be scheduled with the Administrative Hearing Officer.
-These hearings can be scheduled to take place after 5pm, Monday-Friday.
+If the individual wants to request a meeting, the individual will need to prepare a written request for a meeting and submit it to City staff at City Hall.
+Once City staff receives the written request (email is fine too), an in-person meeting will be scheduled with the Administrative Hearing Officer.
+These meetings can be scheduled to take place after 5pm, Monday-Friday.
 These will be scheduled at the next possible date from the request.